ruauka/booking-service-py/README.md

 </p>

 ### Auth
-Authorization using a JWT is applied.
+JWT Authorization.
-The user can have an administrator role, which gives the opportunity to edit entities.
+User can have an administrator role, which gives the opportunity to edit entities.

 Lib - https://pypi.org/project/python-jose/

 ### Cache
-`Redis` is used for caching:
+Redis is used for caching:
-- To cache heavy requests: Getting a list of hotels according to the specified parameters
+- Heavy requests: Getting a list of hotels according to the specified parameters
-- For background tasks
+- Background tasks

 Lib - https://pypi.org/project/fastapi-cache2/

 ### Background tasks
 ### Celery
-Celery is used to execute a background task: send an email notification to the client after booking a room.
+Celery is used to execute a background task: send an email notification to the customer after booking a room.

 Lib - https://pypi.org/project/celery/